dmerejkowsky/efrei-2022-st2-tst-prj/README.md

 There a 16 instances deployed on `https://hr.dmerej.info` - each team has its own instance.
 Please only use your instance!

-Each instance shares the same code, and the production code is intentionally buggy (at least 3 bugs, probably more ...)
+Each instance shares the same code, and the production code is intentionally buggy (at least 3 bugs, probably more)

 During the project, you will be testing the web application using various techniques: